LilyYNY/pathway-allosteric-mutations-md/README.md

 ## Master's Thesis Project

 This repository is associated with my expected master's thesis in Medical Systems Biology at Soochow University.

+## Note: more details will be updated when the work will be published.